Greek Turkey Burgers

 How to Make Greek Turkey Burgers

-1. Make the burgers: Combine the turkey, feta, spinach, kalamata olives, shallot, 1/2 teaspoon garlic, 2 teaspoons oregano, and salt using your hands.
+1. Make the burgers: Combine the turkey, feta, spinach, kalamata olives, shallot, minced garlic, oregano, and salt (hands are best for this!).

 Mixing ingredients for Greek turkey burgers in glass bowl.